 Wetlands are like the kidneys of the environment.
 90% of Ohio's wetlands have already been destroyed.
-We need to preserve and increase the number of wetlands to help clean our waters, so they stay drinkable, swimmable, and fishable.
+We need to preserve and increase the number of wetlands to help Nature clean our waters, so they stay drinkable, swimmable, and fishable.

 Wetlands filter out chemicals and nutrients, reduce runoff, help prevent floods and provide habitat so are a very good investment.
 So are floodplains.
-When it rises do to severe rainfall, water must go somewhere, and if flood plains are not available, it will flood roads, houses, or parklands.
+When Rivers and streams rise, due to severe rainfall, water must go somewhere, and if flood plains are not available, it will flood roads, houses, or parklands.

-Flooding will become worse as more open land is covered in hardscape that cannot absorb rain or snow.
+Flooding will become worse as more open land is covered in hardscape that cannot absorb rain or snow rain bombs we are now beginning to experience.

 Our rivers are becoming clogged with sediment that reduces aquatic populations that are the foundation of the food chain.
-It also makes the habitats of some rivers and streams less conducive to certain fish.
+It also makes the habitats of some rivers and streams less conducive homes to certain fish.

-Buffer zones along all waterways are needed to slow down erosion, sediment, pollution, nutrient runoff and provide habitat of wildlife and other manmade threats.
+Buffer zones along all waterways are needed to slow down erosion, sediment, pollution, nutrient runoff and other manmade threats but provide habitat for wildlife.
 These buffer zones are the best investment the state can make because of the great variety of services they provide.

 H2Ohio funds are needed to address the multiple issues involved in providing clean water to keep it fishable, swimmable and drinkable.
-We won't have clean water to drink and keep us live longer than 3 days!
+If you don't erase the ban on the state purchasing land or conservation easements, we won't have clean water to drink and keep us live longer than 3 days!
 We won't have the employee base to fill all the jobs industry needs.

 The consequences of not protecting our water are too great.
 The ripple effect of not investing in H2Ohio will affect every segment of life and business in the state.
+How can the state expect to get the benefits and good results H2Ohio has produced so far, if you tie the arms of agencies involved behind their backs?

 Ohio's 44,000 miles of rocky bottom streams and rivers need to be protected so water stays in Ohio and works to our long-term advantage.
-The future of the state as a place to live and work depend on your foresight in protecting it for today and tomorrow and the day after tomorrow so our great-grandchildren can live, work and play here.
+The future of the state as a place to live, work and play depend on your foresight in protecting it for today and tomorrow and the day after tomorrow so our great-grandchildren can live, work and play here.

-Please restore the cuts to H2Ohio in Sub HB 96 and eliminate its ban of using these funds to buy land or conservation easements.
+Please restore the cuts to H2Ohio in Sub HB 96 and eliminate its ban of using these funds to buy land or conservation easements